RossoMaguire/cardboard-creations/README.md

 ## Introduction

-This repo contains all the code for the app layer of Cardboard Creations headless WordPress website - redeveloped from Shopify for Final Project in Software Development at DBS.
+This repo contains all the code for the app layer of Cardboard Creations headless WordPress website.
 ## Run it

 Environment Variables are included with this repo via the Moodle submission.